StageGuillaumeVerrier/stage_guillaume/README.md

   c.
 Experimental procedures;

-8. Planning of automated data acquisition setup for the experiments at the bench and at the Wind tunnel;
+8. Planning of automated data acquisition setup for the experiments at the bench and at the Wind tunnel; For the wind tunnel, if it is not possible to create a sensor, explain why and propose a solution which can be used.

 9. Assembly and testing of the data acquisition setup;